You are currently viewing Who is the Holy Spirit and What Are Spiritual Gifts? (Holy Spirit Part 1)

 There are gifts of ministry roles in the Church to build up the body of Christ and equip believers for ministry, such as pastors or evangelists.
 These are sometimes called the ministry gifts, Ephesians 4:11).

 Lastly, there are supernatural spiritual gifts that are spontaneous workings or manifestations of the Holy Spirit through a Christian to help us minister to others.
-These are sometimes called the manifestation or miraculous gifts (1 Corinthians 12:1-11).
+These are sometimes called the manifestation gifts, miraculous gifts, or gifts of the Spirit (1 Corinthians 12:1-11).

 These gifts are the ones we’ll focus on in this study.
 According to the Bible they include: the word of wisdom, the word of knowledge, faith, healing, working of miracles, prophecy, discerning of spirits, tongues, and the interpretation of tongues.
-You can watch this message by Pastor Robert Morris where he breaks down the biblical definitions and examples of each supernatural gift.
+You can watch this message by Pastor Jabin Chavez where he breaks down the biblical definitions and examples of each supernatural gift.
+The books Understanding Spiritual Gifts by Sam Storms and Receiving The Holy Spirit and His Gifts by Terry Virgo and Phil Rogers are also a great resources for definitions of the different types of spiritual gifts.

 Simply put, spiritual gifts are strengths and abilities that God gives us that help us glorify Him and minister to others when we exercise them.Click To Tweet